Raunak-Sarmacharya/kcn-seniors-docs/docs/maintenance-support/maintenance-schedule.md

 ---

 *Regular maintenance is essential for website health and security.
-Following this maintenance schedule ensures that the KCN Seniors website remains secure, fast, and reliable for all users.*
+Following this maintenance schedule ensures that the website remains secure, fast, and reliable for all users.*